NzoCs/Learning-point-processes/docs/source/get_started/introduction.rst

 Install
 =========

-``EasyTPP`` can be installed either by pip or the source.
+``new_ltpp`` can be installed either by pip or the source.
 By default it is built based on PyTorch.
 If one wants to run with the Tensorflow backend, one needs to install Tensorflow additionally.

 Please see `Installation <./install.html>`_ for details of requirement and installation.